mgor/dotfiles/README.md

 # dotfiles

-This is my `dotfiles`.
+This is *my* `dotfiles`.
 Other than providing configuration files, dependencies needed for all the configuration will also be installed (or updated).

+If you want to try them out, you should fork the repository and make additional changes.
+For example, you *must* update `.gitconfig`.

 ## Dependencies
 You need `stow` and `git` installed to be able to use the `Makefile`: